jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 > bash	| yes
 > zsh		| yes

-- **Note: Dynamic scope:** The shell uses dynamic scoping to control a variable’s visibility within functions.
-See
+- **Note about Dynamic scope:** The shell uses dynamic scoping to control a variable’s visibility within functions.
-  [functions] in Bash manual.
+  See [functions] in Bash manual.
 This means that a function can see variables defined not just inside itself, but also variables defined by any other function that called it.